Witness (1985 film): Release

 Witness had its world premiere at the Fulton Opera House in Lancaster, Pennsylvania in on February 7, 1985.
 The film was screened out of competition at the 1985 Cannes Film Festival.

 Box office

 The film opened theatrically in 876 theaters in the United States on February 8, 1985, and grossed $4,539,990 in its opening weekend, ranking number two behind Beverly Hills Cop.
 The film went on to become a sleeper hit, topping the charts in its fifth week of release.
 It eventually earned a total of $68,706,993 in North America.
 Internationally, it grossed $47.4 million for a worldwide total of $116.1 million.

+Home media

+Paramount Home Entertainment released Witness on VHS, with a DVD in initially in 1999 and then in 2005, along with a Blu-ray Disc in 2015.

+British boutique label Arrow Films released the film in the United States on 4K Ultra HD disc and remastered Blu-ray on October 31, 2023.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 93% based on 41 reviews, with an average rating of 8.4/10.
+Witness received critical acclaim, with particular praise towards Ford's performance.
+On Rotten Tomatoes, the film holds an approval rating of 94% based on 47 reviews, with an average rating of 8.5/10.
 The site's critics consensus states: "A wonderfully entertaining thriller within an unusual setting, with Harrison Ford delivering a surprisingly emotive and sympathetic performance."
 On Metacritic, it has a weighted average score of 76 out of 100 based on 14 critics, indicating "generally favorable reviews".